Partition of India: The Everlasting Scar

 Q3: How many people were displaced during the Partition?

-It is estimated that around 14 million people were displaced during the Partition of India, making it the largest migration in human history.
+Approximately 14 million people were displaced, making it the largest migration in human history.
 Hindus and Sikhs migrated to India, while Muslims moved to Pakistan.

 Q4: Why did communal violence erupt during the Partition?